 Tip #3 - Even if your device doesn't suit the system, you can use calling software from your desktop or softphone instead of purchasing a new gadget.
 Avsoftphone is a software-based client installed on mobile devices and computers.

 Tip #4 - A good headphone and mic can help you access all the functionalities such as video calls, conferences, etc. of a VoIP phone system more effectively.

-Here are the top 3 VoIP phone service providers who have been considered as the market leaders in the VoIP ecosystem:
+Here are the top 3 VoIP phone service providers who have been considered the market leaders in the VoIP ecosystem:

 RingCentral started its phone service in 1999 for small businesses.
 It offers an excellent work-from-home solution with features like integrated messaging and unlimited video conferencing.
 The best part is it is a fully cloud-hosted VoIP service.
 RingCentral promises a 99.999% uptime clearly indicating that any employee, irrespective of where they are located can rely on their VoIP system completely.
-Other popular features of RingCentral include unlimited calls within the US and Canada, a toll-free local number, automatic call recording and inbound caller ID.
+Other popular features of RingCentral include unlimited calls within the US and Canada, a toll-free local number, automatic call recording, and inbound caller ID.
 It serves more than 100+ countries and offers voice menus in 10 different languages.